Brad Culpepper -- 7 things to know about the 'Survivor: Game Changers' finale castaway

 Brad Culpepper is still in the running for Survivor: Game Changers' million-dollar grand prize heading into the season's two-hour finale.

 Brad, a 47-year-old retired NFL player from Tampa, FL, played Survivoronce before but definitely left the island with unfinished business.

-Below is a list of six facts Reality TV World has compiled about Brad Culpepper:
+Below is a list of seven facts Reality TV World has compiled about Brad Culpepper:

 - Brad previously played on Season 27, Survivor: Blood vs. Water, in 2013 and finished in 15th place.